ioquatix/fingerprint/README.md

 	expect(Fingerprint).to be_identical(source_path, destination_path)

+### Command Line

+The `fingerprint` command can be used to analyze a given directory.
+In the future you can verify it is still the same set of files.

+	fingerpint --analyze ./

+This will generate a file `./index.fingerprint` which contains all the details required to verify that path in the future.

 ## Todo

 * Command line option to show files that have been created (e.g. don't exist in master fingerprint).